Public Space Protection Order - Dog Control

 • c) A person in charge of the dog at the time of the offence shall provide, when asked by an authorised officer, his name and address in relation to taking or allowing a dog to enter the restricted area

-• a) This part of the Order relates to the Vinters Park Crematorium in the Borough of Maidstone shown edged red on the plan attached at Schedule 4 (the "Restricted Area") and Sutton Road Cemetery in the Borough of Maidstone shown edged red on the plan attached at Schedule 5 {the "Restricted Area").
+• a) This part of the Order relates to the Town Centre in the Borough of Maidstone shown edged red on the plans attached at Schedule 4, (the "Restricted Area"), Vinters Park Crematorium in the Borough of Maidstone shown edged red on the plans attached at Schedule 5 (the "Restricted Area") and Sutton Road Cemetery in the Borough of Maidstone shown edged red on the plan attached at Schedule 6 (the "Restricted Area")

 • i.They have a reasonable excuse for failing to do so, or